How to eat a low-carb or keto diet when dining out

 - Some restaurants serve cheaper vegetable oils rather than olive oil.
 This is not as healthy, unfortunately, as these oils are highly processed.2 In addition, they are very high in omega-6 polyunsaturated fatty acids (PUFAs), which most of us may consume too much of.3 To avoid this many seasoned low-carb eaters carry a small bottle of olive oil with them.

 Keep an eye on sauces and condiments

 Some sauces, like Béarnaise sauce, contain mostly fat.
 Others, like ketchup, contain mostly carbs.
 Gravies can go either way.

-If you are unsure about the sauce, ask about the ingredients and avoid it if it contains sugar or flour.
+If you are unsure about the sauce, ask about the ingredients and avoid it if it contains sugar, flour, or other starchy thickeners.
 You can also ask for the sauce on the side so you can decide how much to add to your meal.

 Choose drinks with care